neuralmagic/deepsparse/src/deepsparse/yolov8/README.md

 ## Deployment APIs

 ## Deployment Example
 The following example uses pipelines to run a pruned and quantized YOLOv8 model for inference.
-As input the pipeline ingests a list of images and returns for each image the detection boxes in numeric form.
+As input, the pipeline ingests a list of images and returns for each image the detection boxes in numeric form.

 If you don't have an image ready, pull a sample image down with